whatmakeart/whatmakeart.github.io/content/courses/experiments-in-electronic-arts/2025-spring/02-basic-interactivity/02-12-wireless-button-led.md

   2. Point your web browser to http://192.168.4.1/
   3. Click on buttons to control LEDs

-  Created for arduino-esp32 on 04 July, 2018
+  Originally Created for arduino-esp32 on 04 July, 2018
   by Elochukwu Ifediora (fedy0)

-  Modified to include multiple LEDs and enhanced functionality */
+  Modified to include Servo control and webpage on 2023-10-27 by Gemini 2.0 Experimental Model
+*/

 #include <WiFi.h>